Arkay-1248/Do-Not-Go-Gentle/Readme.md

 | **Expected peformance**    | 35fps outdoors wiith 40+ indoors.
 Loading times between 20 to 30 seconds.       | 59-112fps outdoors and indoors with loading times around 10 to 15 seconds.
 Cap FPS to achieve smoother experience.      |
 | **Expected non ENB performance**    | 40fps outdoors with 50fps indoors.
 Loading times between 15 and 40 seconds.      | 100+ fps both outdoors and indoors with loading times between 5 and 15 seconds.     |

-Space required: Approx 130GB (Downloads included)
+Space required: Approx 188GB (Downloads included)

 ## Installation

-Installing AVO-AE is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
+Installing DNGG is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating).

 ### Pre-Installation